afozbek/100-days-of-code/r1-log.md

 # R1D95

 Today I learned how Vuex work in Vue.js applications.
 Previous we worked on event bus to reflect the changed state to other components.
 With Vuex this change!

+# R1D96

+Today I created a vue-stock-trader application which covers vue, vue-router, vuex and firebase.